LaMar Lemmons III

-LaMar Lemmons III (born July 7, 1957) is an American politician and educator.
+LaMar Lemmons III (born July 7, 1957) is an American politician and educator from the state of Michigan.
+A member of the Democratic Party, Lemmons served in the Michigan House of Representatives from 1999 to 2003 and from 2005 to 2007.

 Career

 Born in Detroit, Michigan, Lemmons was a social studies teacher in African-American studies and reading instructor.
 He also owned a political consulting/marketing firm.
-Lemmons served in the Michigan House of Representatives from 1999 until 2007 and was a Democrat.
+Lemmons served in the Michigan House of Representatives from 1999 until 2007 as a Democrat.
 Lemmons then served on the Detroit Board of Education and was president of the board of education.
 His father is Lamar Lemmons, Jr. who also served in the Michigan Legislature.